 I didn’t think this was likely to be the case, more likely that I’d been using the arm too much and caused an area of irritation.

-A swelling forms around around metal work like this, and frankly any area of the body where there is continual friction or irritation, and is referred to as a bursitis.
-With a bursae being a fluid filled sac, normally associated with allowing smooth movement of a joint.
-However if any of the approximately 150 buries in the body become irritated, they becoming painful and inflamed being termed a bursitis.
+A swelling forms around metal work like this, and frankly any area of the body where there is continual friction or irritation and is referred to as a bursitis.
+With a bursa being a fluid-filled sac, normally associated with allowing smooth movement of a joint.
+However, if any of the approximately 150 buries in the body become irritated, they become painful and inflamed being termed a bursitis.

 The simple treatment for a bursitis is rest and anti-inflammatories, such as ibuprofen, which I tried for a week, thankfully things settled down over the following week.
 To say that things settled down is probably the wrong turn of phrase, as I was finding that the only way of really keeping things under control, was to try and not put too much stress on my elbow.